Macri-man/2DGame/README.md

 The how to play screen just shows a screen for playing the game with illustration to show what the buttons are doing.
 Then there are button to go back to title screen, play game or quit game.
 There is also a button in the pause menu to get to the how to play screen.

 ## Sounds
+There isn't any moving sound but there are sound for each action the player makes as well as the action of each of the turrets and enemies.
+This is because to many sounds going off at once with the background music and footstep can lead to confusion but sounds to action cause the player to pay attention and use these sounds to help them complete the levels.

 ## Levels
+The are several aspects in levels.
+There are spike pits before a climbing wall with enemies that the player coerce into falling or moving into the spikes.
+The player can sneak up on enemies by waiting for them to move so the player can hit them from behind.
+There are several different configurations of turrets that con shoot through the foreground and turrets that cannot shoot through the foreground.
+There are also enemies with turrets.
+This variance is to give the player a challenge and think about overcoming the obstacles by using previous encounters with similar obstacles.

 ## Level 1